liyanage/typescript-react-vsc-quickstart/README.md

 # TypeScript / React / Webpack / Visual Studio Code Quick Start

-Note to self for setting up a basic React/TypeScript/Webpack project with Visual Studio Code (VSC).
+This is mostly a long note to myself for setting up a basic React/TypeScript/Webpack project with Visual Studio Code (VSC).
+Hopefully it is useful as a starting point for others.

 A lot of this is collected from <https://www.typescriptlang.org/docs/handbook/react-&-webpack.html> and <https://webpack.js.org/guides.>